 Jason Brubaker is an executive in the entertainment industry, specializing in digital distribution.

-As of 2017, Brubaker is serving as the vice president of Distribber (a film aggregator) where he is responsible for leading the sales, marketing and customer experience teams.
+Brubaker is currently serving as the vice president of Distribber (a film aggregator) where he is responsible for leading the sales, marketing and customer experience teams.